sez11a/liferay-docs/develop/tutorials/articles/150-web-services/04-consuming-web-services/04-collections/02-pagination.markdown

         "@type": ["Collection"],
     }

-You can use this information in a client app to build a UI component that lets the user navigate the pages.
-Such page navigation UIs are very common.
+You can use this information in a client app to build a UI component for navigating the pages.
 For example, you could link the *First* button to the URL in the `first` attribute, the *1* button to the URL in the `@id` attribute, the *Next* button to the URL in the `next` attribute, and the *Last* button to the URL in the `last` attribute.

 ![Figure 1: This simple UI lets users navigate the pages of data that the server returns.](../../../../images/apio-pagination-01.png)